ThatJeffGuy/speaker-identification-toolkit/README.md

 **Features:**
 - Automatically extracts season and episode tags from filenames
 - Multi-threaded processing for faster operations
-- Graceful exit handling with Ctrl+C support
+- Graceful error exits - new users to the toolkit will see more descriptive errors!
 - Detailed progress reporting with Rich console output
-- "Press any key to exit" prompt to prevent terminal window from closing immediately

 ### 2. dataset-creation.py
 Extracts English audio tracks from video files using FFmpeg with essential metadata passthrough.